lantonello/appver/README.md

 php artisan appver:init
 ```

-The command will ask if you want to boot with a specific version.
-You can accept the default, which is **"1.0.0"**.
+The command will ask if you want to define a specific initial version.
+You can accept the default, which is **"1.0.0"** or type yours app version.

 It will also try to identify if your project has a git repository and, if so, it will offer to create a git hook to automate the version increment.